 Sara Schleicher-Dilks, Ph.D., earned her BA in psychology from the College of the Holy Cross in Worcester, MA.
 She continued her education at Nova Southeastern University in Fort Lauderdale, FL, where she graduated with her Ph.D. in the APA-accredited clinical psychology program, with a concentration in neuropsychology.
 She completed her clinical internship with a neuropsychology concentration at the Albuquerque VA in New Mexico.
 She then completed a two-year clinical postdoctoral fellowship at Medstar National Rehabilitation Hospital in Washington, D.C., with a focus in neuropsychology and rehabilitation.
 She is thrilled to now be part of The Shepherd Center family, where she continues to provide comprehensive assessment and psychological treatment to individuals with medically complex conditions.

 Emma Stein, Ph.D.

-Emma Stein, Ph.D., is a part-time pain psychologist working with inpatients.
+Emma Stein, Ph.D., is a PRN (as needed) pain psychologist working with inpatients.
 She obtained her undergraduate degree from the University of Pennsylvania and completed her doctorate in Clinical Psychology with a health emphasis at Yeshiva University.
 She completed her internship at the VA New York Harbor Healthcare System- Manhattan Campus, followed by a fellowship at the VA New Jersey Healthcare System, where she specialized in health psychology.